HiroseSadao/HiroseSadao.github.io/_pages/about.md

 ------
 - 8th place in the SoccerNet Game State Reconstruction competition.
 2025.06
 - Award of Excellence in the soccer category at the Sports Data Science Competition.
 [Link](https://sports.ywebsys.net/news/archives/0027/) 2025.01
-- Award of Eccellence in the junior high school category at Nikkei STOCK league.
+- Award of Excellence in the junior high school category at Nikkei STOCK league.
 [Link](https://manabow.com/sl/result/20/) 2020.03

 Education
 ------